Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: Related Work

 Due to the absence of prior information, the dehazing results from the above methods still need improvement.
-To this end, some researchers have introduced prior knowledge into estimating transmission maps and atmospheric light \cite{liu2019learningA,liu2019learningD,zhao2021refinednet,fan2023non,zhou2023physical}.
+To this end, prior knowledge was introduced to estimate transmission maps and atmospheric light \cite{liu2019learningA,liu2019learningD,zhao2021refinednet,fan2023non,zhou2023physical}.
 Commonly used prior knowledge includes dark channel prior \cite{he2010DCP}, bright channel prior \cite{zhang2021BCP} and color attenuation prior \cite{zhu2015Color}, etc. Although the above methods have proven effective, their performance depends on the estimation accuracy of the transmission map and atmospheric light.
 Compared with the physical model-driven approaches, end-to-end dehazing methods based on deep learning have attracted researchers' attention because they eliminate the constraints of transmission maps and atmospheric light.